dsvoid/tumbraider/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FOLDER, --folder FOLDER
-                        save images to specified folder -s START, --start START
+                        save images to specified folder (program directory by default)
+  -s START, --start START
                         specify post from blog to start downloading images from (0 by default)
   -p POSTS, --posts POSTS
-                        specify number of posts from blog to download images from (unlimited by default) -v, --verbose         verbose output
+                        specify number of posts from blog to download images from (unlimited by default) -V, --videos          also download videos hosted on tumblr -v, --verbose         verbose output
 ```